THEORIES OF TRUTH

 Before closing the class activity, confirm, but also hone and deepen, student understanding the following Knowledge Question:

-And for some intriguing, non-Western perspectives on truth; allow students to respond freely to the Zen quote and the extract from the Bhagavad Gita, one of the sacred Hindu texts.
-The ultimate open question: "What is going on here?" will get conversation underway.
+This notion is pursued in some depth later in the course in in Picasso's lie in The Arts as an Area of Knowledge.
+For some intriguing, non-Western perspectives on truth; allow students to respond freely to the Zen quote and the extract from the Bhagavad Gita, one of the sacred Hindu texts.
+The default generative question: "What is going on here?" will get conversation underway.